Administrative divisions of Chile: Regions

-The regional government is headed by the intendant (intendente), appointed by the President of the Republic.
-The intendant is advised by the Regional Ministerial Secretaries (Secretaría Regional Ministerial or SEREMIs).
+The regional government is headed by a popularly elected governor and a regional presidential delegation, who represents the President of Chile in the region.

-The administration of the region lies in the regional government, constituted by the intendente and the Regional Council (Consejo Regional).

 Provinces

 The government and administration of each province lies in the provincial governorate (Gobernación Provincial), headed by a governor (gobernador), appointed by the President of the Republic.
 It exercises its powers in accordance with the instructions from the regional intendant.
 It is advised by the Provincial Economic and Social Council (Consejo Económico y Social Provincial or CESPRO).

 The only exception is the Santiago Province, which makes no provision for a provincial governorate in its regulations.
 Instead, the position corresponds to the intendant of the Metropolitan Region of Santiago.
 In January 2001, the Provincial Delegation of Santiago was created with the position of a Provincial Delegate, who exercises the functions of a provincial governor on behalf of the respective intendant.

 Municipalities

 The local administration of each commune or group of communities resides in the municipality (municipalidad), consisting of an alcalde and a communal council (Consejo Comunal), elected directly for a period of 4 years renewable.

 Municipalities represent the decentralization of central power.
 They are advised by an Economic and Social Communal Council (Consejo Económico y Social Comunal or CESCO), composed of representatives from the most important of the community's organizations and activities.

 There are 346 communes and 345 municipalities, as the municipality of Cabo de Hornos manages the grouping of communities of Cape Horn and Antártica.
 There are proposals to create a number of new communities to be studied by the Secretariat of Regional and Administrative Development (Subsecretaría de Desarrollo Regional y Administrativo or SUBDERE).